Arkay-1248/Do-Not-Go-Gentle/Adding mods to AVO.md

 - Mountains

 These are more involved as you will need to regenerate the LOD files to ensure there is consistency across the worldspace.
 After positioning these in the correct section, please follow [this guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/DynDOLOD.md) for regenerating the LOD files.

+**NOTE**: Both AVO & AVO-AE use custom tree rules which can be found on the [Morekvior DynDOLOD Add-ON](https://www.nexusmods.com/skyrimspecialedition/mods/54141) page.
+It uses the `Optimal` settings with the Lod32 settings from ACMOS.

 #### NPC Replacers